Subham0007/AngularSPA/README.md

 # AngularSPA
 Demo project for angular SPA pratice

-change the branch to see the different versions of the demo project.
+change the branch to see the different versions of this demo project.

 #html pages(total 5)
 1. index.html is my landing page.